BGStock/jquery-background-video/README.md

 }
 ```
 It's important to use `background-image` instead of the shorthand `background` because the plugin CSS sets `background-position`, `background-repeat` and `background-size`, which would be overwritten by the shorthand `background`.

+iOS Support: Automatic playing of videos is supported as of iOS 10+, but requires the `playsinline` attribute on the `<video>` tag.

 ### 4. Call the plugin on the video element
 In your main JavaScript file